(As Amended, May, 2019)

 b) Not to openly oppose any Democrat nominee in a general partisan election.

 c) Not to openly support any opponent of a Democratic nominee in a general partisan election.

 3. Not to have violated the above conditions during the past five (5) years.

 4. A prospective candidate who does not meet conditions 2 or 3 above must explain his/her actions to the Screening Committee.
 The Screening Committee may require the candidate to sign an agreement to comply with those conditions during the candidate’s term in the office for which the endorsement is given.

-5. All potential candidates and representatives of an issue will be allowed to submit one (1) weekly campaign communication to the Club Secretary for email distribution to the Club general membership.
-After the endorsement vote, only endorsed candidates or representatives of endorsed issues may submit one (1) weekly campaign communication for email distribution to the Club general membership.
-Club officers reserve the right to deny email distribution of inappropriate materials.
-Under no circumstance will Club general membership contact information be given to any candidate or their representative, or any representative of an issue for any reason.
+5. All potential candidates and representatives of an issue will be allowed to submit one (1) weekly campaign communication to the Club Secretary for distribution by email or social media (method at the Club’s election) to the Club general membership.
+After the endorsement vote, only each endorsed candidate and representatives of each endorsed issue may submit one (1) weekly campaign communication for distribution by email or social media (method at the Club’s election) to the Club general membership.
+(As to any issue, only 1 communication in the aggregate may be submitted.)
+Club officers reserve the right to deny distribution of inappropriate materials.
+Under no circumstance will Club general membership contact information be given to any candidates or their representative, or any representative of an issue, for any reason.